sprucelabsai/sprucebot-skills-kit/docs/user.md

-# The user object
+# The Sprucebot User
 A Skill cannot access a user directly.
 It's gotta go through a location.
 So, when a user is retrieved, it comes with more than just firstName.
+It includes the `Location` as well as things like `role`, `status`, number of `visits`.

 ### User data model